ARCHiViZT/ARCHiViZT/README.md

 DNI;

-Minors (you shouldnt be on the 18+ server), Proship, fakeclaimers, general dni criteria
+Minors (you shouldnt be on the 18+ server), Proship, fakeclaimers, general dni criteria, KS fans, south park fans, dream fans, danganronpa fans

 I am not interested in roleplay
-Do not copy my pony designs
+Do not copy my pony designs, especially not Iudex and Jon's.

 That's all!
 Thanks for reading.